11 Ways to Design a Subway Tile Backsplash

 Framed by a full backsplash of horizontal offset Subway Tile in Aegean Sea, the space above the stove gets a special design touch with a herringbone pattern trimmed in flat liner trim.

 Because Subway Tile has a 1:2 Width to Length ratio, it’s a perfect fit for a basketweave pattern backsplash.
 2 subway tiles are arranged side by side horizontally to form a square, followed by another square of 2 tiles arranged vertically and so on.
 This creates a woven look like that of a basket or parquet wood floor.

 This Tiki Blue kitchen backsplash gets even more tropical with an artistic basketweave pattern.

 Mix and Match

 A subtle white Subway Tile backsplash plays a supporting role to the star of this backsplash, a stovetop square of Mini Star and Cross Tile in eye-catching Slate Blue.

 This backsplash places Handpainted Tile from our Contemporary collection front and center above the stovetop and sink with our brightest white Subway Tile color, White Wash, filling out the counter space for a clean finishing touch.

 Looking for more resources on designing the perfect backsplash?
-Check out our article on 6 Things to Consider When Choosing Kitchen Backsplash Tile and browse our Inspiration Gallery for backsplash designs from today’s top interior designers.
+Check out our article on 6 Things to Consider When Choosing Kitchen Backsplash Tile or get connected to a dedicated Design Consultant for free design assistance.